haskell-perf/graphs/results/TIME.md

 SUMMARY:

+ * Containers was the fastest 7 times
- * Alga (Algebra.Graph) was the fastest 8 times
+ * Hash-Graph was the fastest 1 times

 ABSTRACT:

- * Alga (Algebra.Graph) was 4.08 times faster than Hash-Graph (Data.HashGraph.Strict)
+ * Containers was 133.06 times faster than Alga
- * Fgl (Data.Graph.Inductive.PatriciaTree) was 1.88 times faster than Hash-Graph (Data.HashGraph.Strict)
+ * Hash-Graph was 62.59 times faster than Alga
- * Fgl (Data.Graph.Inductive.Tree) was 1.85 times faster than Hash-Graph (Data.HashGraph.Strict)
+ * Fgl was 18.89 times faster than Alga

-## add a new vertex
+## edgeList

+Descritpion: Produce a list of the edges in the graph

 ### Mesh
 <TABLE>
    <TR>
       <TH>